 In both the Central and Western GOA catch in 2022 was similar to 2021 and was earlier than in 2018 or 2019, but like those years the A-season was completed by week 10 (Fig. 2.9 and Fig. 2.10).

-Although CPUE figures were produced for the longline fisheries in the GOA in previous assessments (Barbeaux et al. 2021), the consistency of the data are in question in the last three years, first because of the electronic monitoring reducing the available data and second because of changes in observer coverage due to COVID-19.
-It should be noted that CPUE is not available from the EM monitored vessels as number of hooks retrieved and soak time are not recorded, thus, we do not present CPUE in this assessment but will continue to monitor developments in estimating CPUE.
+CPUE figures were produced for the longline fisheries in the GOA in previous assessments (Barbeaux et al. 2021).
+However, the consistency of the data are in question in the last three years, because of electronic monitoring reducing the available data and changes in observer coverage due to COVID-19.
+It should be noted that CPUE is not available from the EM monitored vessels as number of hooks retrieved and soak time are not recorded.
+Thus, we do not present CPUE in this assessment, but will continue to monitor developments in estimating CPUE.

 Pot

 The pot fishery is a relatively recent development (Table 2.1) and predominately pursued using smaller catcher vessels.
 In the Alaska State managed fishery an average of 84% of the state catch comes from pot fishing vessels.
 In 2016, 60% of the overall GOA Pacific cod catch was removed using pots.
 Pot fishing occurs close to the major ports of Kodiak, Sand Point and on either side of the Seward Peninsula (Fig. 2.5).
-In 2017, the observer coverage rate of pot fishing vessels was greatly reduced from 14% to ~4% this impacted our ability to adequately identify the spatial distribution of the pot fishery.
+In 2017, the observer coverage rate of pot fishing vessels was greatly reduced from 14% to ~4%, which impacted our ability to adequately identify the spatial distribution of the pot fishery.
 From the data collected there appears to have been less fishing to the southwest of Kodiak in 2017, however this may be due to low observer coverage.
-In 2018 - 2020, there were few observed hauls throughout the GOA due to the lower TAC, low fishing levels, and 2020 directed federal fishery closure.
+In 2018 - 2020, there were few observed hauls throughout the GOA due to the lower TAC, low fishing levels, and the 2020 directed federal fishery closure.
 In 2022 the majority of catch from the pot fishery was centered around Kodiak (Fig. 2.6).
-The pot fishery in the Central GOA moved to deeper water in 2017 through 2019 than previous years, and this trend continues (Fig. 2.11).
-Like the longline fishery CPUE figures were produced for the pot fisheries in the GOA in previous assessments (Barbeaux et al. 2021) and similarly the consistency of the data are in question in the last three years for the same reasons.
+The pot fishery in the Central GOA moved to deeper water in 2017 through 2019 compared to previous years, and this trend continues (Fig. 2.11).
+Like the longline fishery CPUE, figures were produced for the pot fisheries in the GOA in previous assessments (Barbeaux et al. 2021), but similar consistency issues with the data existin the last three years.
 It should be noted that there were no data available for CPUE calculations in 2020 nor any CPUE data available for the Western GOA in 2021.

 The pot fishery generally catches fish greater than 40 cm (Fig. 2.12), but like the longline fishery there was a declining trend in Pacific cod mean length in the fishery from 1998 through 2016 with the smallest fish at less than 60cm on average caught during the 2016 fishery.
 The 2017 through 2021 fishery data show a sharp increase in mean length, and in 2022 the mean length was significantly larger than any other mean length in the pot fishery time series.
 This is potentially due to a combination of the fishery moving to deeper water (Fig. 2.11) and lower recruitment since 2014.
 However, it could also be driven by lack of length frequency sampling in the pot fishery, particularly in the Western GOA (Fig. 2.13).